The Kestrel TSCM ® Professional Software | Signals Intelligence Support System TM is applicable to a wide range of technical security applications.

 DAA Alert Zones

 Our DAA alert zone technology is a powerful exceedance and loss trigger with operator programmable, absolute and relative detection modes that are fully integrated with the geo-location heat mapping capability.
+The ability to build a series of independent signal-level or band-level detection zones is fully supported.

 Autonomous Alert Focus (AAF) TM